-The fungus causes a wide range of symptoms, depending the tissue attacked and the weather.
-Minute sunken spots of various colors appear on leaves, stems, flowers or fruits, often surrounded by a more or less marked yellow halo.
+The fungus causes a wide range of symptoms, depending on the tissue attacked and the weather.
+Very small sunken spots of various colors appear on leaves, stems, flowers or fruits, often surrounded by a more or less marked yellow halo.
 On leaves, the spots later enlarge to form lesions and can cover a major part of the blades.
 They turn yellow and can shed prematurely leading to defoliation.
 Spots on fruits are brown to dark brown, first circular, then irregular as they expand.
 The fruit later softens and rot develops in the arils which turn dark gray or black but are not watery.
 Anthracnose also can attack twigs and branches and results in cankers, which are areas of sunken, infected tissue with swollen edges.
 The infection of the trunk can occasionally result in girdling and dieback.

 The symptoms are caused by the fungus Glomerella cingulata.
 It overwinters in infected plant residues on the soil surface or in mummified fruits.
 In spring its spores are spread via rain splashes or wind and infect neighboring twigs or plants.
 The most susceptible stages are the bloom and fruit development period.
-Injuries due to the tree thorns, insect, and animals favor the infection process.
+Injuries due to tree thorns, insects, and animals favor the infection process.
 Frequent rainfall, a high humidity (50-80%) and a temperature range of 25-30°C favor the life cycle of the fungus.
-However, it is usually inactive in dry season.
+However, it is usually inactive in the dry season.
 Even light infections can cause cosmetic damage to the fruit and shorten its storage life.
 Other hosts are for example Mango, Guava, and Papaya.

-Known biocontrol agents are competitive fungi Aspergillus flavus, Hypocrea rufa, Hyponectria tuberculariformis and Nectriella muelleri.
+Known biocontrol agents are competitive fungi Aspergillus flavus, Hypocrea rufa, Hyponectria tuberculariformis, and Nectriella muelleri.
 Only the first one is a real antagonist.
 The others are parasites or pathogens.